jamestweeddale/content-tweeter/README.md

 to interface with Twitter.

 An implementation of this project is currently running, tweeting to Twitter as <a href="https://twitter.com/RandomTweetPony" target="_BLANK">@RandomTweetPony</a> every hour.

+Project and all dependencies are compiled into a single jar file using Maven.